roja/roja.github.io/_posts/2014-07-30-dispatches-on-scalability-july-16th-to-july-30th-2014.md

 ---
 layout: post
-title: "Dispatches From The Edge - July 16th to July 30th 2014"
+title: "Dispatches On Scalability - July 16th to July 30th 2014"
 description: "Scalability news during the fortnight ending July 30th 2014"
 headline: "From elastic search to building your own cdn all engineered for growth."
 category: dispatches